Current Editorial Team

 Alex P. Schmid (Editor-in-Chief ) is Director of the Terrorism Research Initiative (TRI).
 He is a former co-editor of Terrorism and Political Violence.
 Until 2009, he was Director of the Centre for the Study of Terrorism and Political Violence (CSTPV) and held a chair in International Relations at the University of St. Andrews.
 Between 1999 and 2005 he was Officer-in-Charge of the UN Terrorism Prevention Branch.
 More recently, he was a Fellow-in-Residence at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS) of the Royal Netherlands Academy of Arts and Sciences.
 Currently he is a Fellow of the International Centre for Counter-Terrorism (ICCT) in The Hague.

 James J.F.
-Forest (Associate Editor) is Professor and Director of Security Studies at the University of Massachusetts, Lowell, and a Senior Fellow at the Joint Special Operations University.
-He has published dozens of books and articles on terrorism, counterterrorism, WMD and other security-related topics.
-He served nine years on the faculty of the U.S. Military Academy, most of it (2004 through 2010) as Director of Terrorism Studies in the Combating Terrorism Center at West Point.
+Forest (Co-Editor) is a Professor and Director of Security Studies at the University of Massachusetts, Lowell, and a Visiting Professor at the Fletcher School, Tufts University.
+He has published dozens of books and articles on terrorism, counterterrorism, WMD and other security-related topics (see https://www.amazon.com).
+He previously served nine years on the faculty of the U.S. Military Academy, most of it (2004 through 2010) as Director of Terrorism Studies in the Combating Terrorism Center at West Point, and also served as a Senior Fellow for the U.S. Joint Special Operations University (2011-2019).

 Christine Boelema Robertus is a Junior Researcher at Leiden University.